tupl-tufts/rdl/README.md

 * Write documentation on: Raw Contracts and Types, RDL Configuration, Code Overview

 * Structural type queries, allow name to be unknown; same with finite hash keys, same with generic base types?

+* Allow ... in named args list in queries